mrakgr/Trading-Journal/journal_2025.md

 ![](images/image-1891.png)

 This is so much edge.
 I just have to learn the language.
 And then I can be proud that I have done it.

+> It's not a matter of whether they are there in a reversal, but how obvious they are.